#1 – Passport

 Check these websites to see if you need a visa to enter the country you would like to go to.

 These websites will also tell you if it is safe to go to these countries and if there is a level of caution and where to stay away from if need be.
+Following these cautions is important, especially for insurance companies, some companies won’t cover you if there is a warning not to travel to the country you are going to.
+This is very important when travel planning.

 The IATA website works for everyone telling you all relevant information regarding your trip to another country.
 Enter all the information and it will tell you Passport, Visa and Health Requirements.